eth-sc-comp/benchmarks/README.md

 you need to extend the `flake.nix` so that this tool is present in the `devShell`.

-To enter the environment, run `nix develop`, and then run `python bench.py` to execute the benchmarks.
+To enter the environment, run `nix develop`.
+If it's your first time running this command you will be prompted to ask if you want to allow changes to the configuration settings for `extra-substituters` and `extra-trusted-public-keys`.
+If you accept these changes the runtime verification binary cache will be used when building `kevm`.
+This should significantly speed up the time it takes to prepare the environment.

+Once you have a working shell, you can run `python bench.py` to execute the benchmarks.
 The results are collected in `results.db` sqlite3 database and the csv and json files `results-[timestamp].csv/json`.

 To generate graphs, run `python gen_graph.py`.
 For example, you can look at the cumulative distribution function (CDF) graph to get an overview.